-Since my computer setup is Intel i5 Intel® Core™ i5-2400 CPU @ 3.10GHz × 4, 8 GB RAM and 256 GB Hard disk drive.
+Since my computer setup is Intel i5 Intel® Core™ i5-2400 CPU @ 3.10GHz × 4, 8 GB RAM, and 400 GB SSD.
 So my PC specs are not very bad but certainly quite old.
-However, after upgrading to Ubuntu 20.04, my computer’s boot-up and shutdown speed become very fast.
+However, after upgrading to Ubuntu 20.04 (now running 22.04.2 LTS), my computer’s boot-up and shutdown speed become very fast.
 In other words, Ubuntu gave more breathing room to the old hardware.

 Other than Boot-up and switching off, the overall feel of Ubuntu is very snappy.
 Maybe, it’s because of the minimum animations.
-With Windows 10, opening the File explorer used to take good 10 seconds.
-But with Ubuntu, it is just 5 seconds.
+With Windows 10, opening File Explorer used to take good 10 seconds.
+But with Ubuntu, it is just 3 seconds.

 Even when keeping 10 tabs open in Google Chrome, you can feel the difference.
 So now you got some hint that Ubuntu feels snappy.